Presented to the Annual Meeting of the Parish Council and adopted 5th May 2021

 ● p) The Chair of the Council, if present, shall preside at a meeting.
 If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one) if present, shall preside.
 If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting.

-●●● q) Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting, the same shall apply to subcommittees other than the requirement to be present.
+●●● q) Subject to a Parish Council or Committee meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting, the same shall apply to subcommittees other than the requirement to be present.

 ●●● r) The chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
 See standing orders 5(h) and (i) for the different rules that apply in the election of the Chair of the Council at the Annual Meeting of the Council.

 ● s) Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.